yanmxa/multicluster-mcp-server/README.md

 ✅ Fully supports `kubectl` to interact with your cluster

 ✅ Create, update, and list resources (Deployments, Pods, Services, etc.)

+❌ Create, update, and retrieve resources based on the CRD (the tool retrieves and compresses the CRD, preserving all information while reducing tokens for the LLM).

 <details>
 <summary>Kubernetes Operations</summary>